MaggieDaisy/Cocktails_and_Dreams/README.md

 # 1. Project purpose and introduction

 This project was created to demonstrate the acquisition of broader coding skills as part of the Code Institute Fullstack Web Developer Course.
 Technologies used during the application development process are mainly: HTML, CSS, JavaScript, Python+Flask, MongoDB with an additional framework such as Materialize and library such as jQuery.
-This project aims to create a full-stack website that will allow the user to add and search for information.
+This project aims to create a full-stack website that will allow the user to add information and search for information.

 # Cocktails and Dreams